Transition from RUM Classic to the New RUM Experience

 Built-in metrics

 The New RUM Experience provides numerous built‑in metrics.
 Due to its different underlying data model, these are not direct equivalents of the RUM Classic metrics.
-Still, many metrics have functional replacements, which are listed in RUM metrics migration.
+Still, many metrics have functional replacements, which are listed in RUM metrics upgrade.

 Related tags